LEADING OFF: Discipline on deck for Harper-Strickland brawl

 - Singer John Legend donates $5K to help cover Seattle’s school-lunch debt

-Angels star Mike Trout might decide on whether he’ll undergo surgery for a torn ligament in his left thumb.
+Angels star Mike Trout has opted to have surgery for a torn ligament in his left thumb.
 The two-time AL MVP was hurt Sunday making a headfirst slide on a stolen base in Miami.
-Trout has been put on the disabled list for the first time in his career, and surgery could sideline him for eight weeks.
+Trout has been put on the disabled list for the first time in his career, and surgery Wednesday will sideline him for six to eight weeks.
 The 25-year-old outfielder is hitting .337 with 16 home runs.

 CAUSE FOR CONCERN